xfiveco/generator-xh/README.md

 If you are joining an existing project which was set up using XH Generator, remember that the project was already generated with `yo xh` command so you don't have to generate it again.
 Assuming that you have all [prerequisites](#prerequisites) installed, all you need to do is to clone the existing repository and install Bower and npm dependencies.

-Let's imagine we have a project called Robot Magic here at the XHTMLized GitHub account.
+Let's imagine we have a project called Robot Magic here at the Xfive GitHub account.
 First, we will clone it locally:

 ```
-git clone git@github.com:xhtmlized/robot-magic.git
+git clone git@github.com:xfiveco/robot-magic.git
 ```

 Now change the directory to your newly cloned project: